Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Sliced Optimal Transport Distances for Gaussian Mixing Measures

 for any \( G_1, G_2 \in \PP(\Re^d \times S_d^{++}(\Re)) \).
-Despite the appealing simplicity of this approach, there are two main complications to consider.
+Despite the attractive simplicity of this approach, there are two main complications to consider.
 The first is that vectorization destroys the geometry of the space, which may result in a distance that lacks geometric meaning.
 In contrast to the Wasserstein distance, where the ground metric can be flexibly designed, the ground metric in SW is constrained to exist in a one-dimensional space.
 The second issue pertains to the high-dimensional projection direction space, \( \mathbb{S}^{d(d+1)-1} \), which may require increased computation and memory to achieve accurate approximations via Monte Carlo estimation.
-The time complexity of vectorized SW is given by $ \mathcal{O}(L d^2 (K_1 + K_2) + L (K_1 + K_2) \log (K_1 + K_2))$ and the projection complexity is $ \mathcal{O}(L d^2)$, both of which are quadratic in dimensions.
+The time complexity of vectorized SW is given by $ \mathcal{O}(L d^2 (K_1 + K_2) + L (K_1 + K_2) \log (K_1 + K_2))$ and the projection complexity is $ \mathcal{O}(L d^2)$, both of which are quadratic in dimensions. {Alternatively, we can also utilize the transformation $V(\theta)=(\mu,B)$ with $B$ as the vectorized version of the upper or lower half of $\Sigma$ or any triangular factorization.
+However, the complexity still remains at least quadratic in terms of dimensions.
+It is worth noting that the vectorization transformation is generic in the sense that it can work with other spaces without a symmetric structure.
+We present a pseudo algorithm for the vectorization approach in Algorithm~\ref{alg:SW} in Appendix~\ref{subsec:appendix:algorithms}.}